0ranki/enervent-ctrl/README.md

 ### Connecting to the Pingvin unit
 - Connect an RS-485 adapter to the computer you intend to run the daemon on
   - Tested only on a RPi 4B and Zero W 1 with the Zihatec RS-485 HAT
-  - You may need terminating resistors in your adapter, see documentation
+  - You may need terminating resistors in your adapter, see documentation of your adapter.
-- Ensure the user has read/write privileges to the serial device.
+- Ensure the user you intend to run the daemon as has read/write privileges to the serial device.
   - No need to run the daemon as root, and it is not recommended

 # Disclaimer: